sagedemage/wan_network_tutorial_cisco_packet_tracer/docs/index.md

 - Serial2/0: 10.1.1.2 255.255.255.0
 - FastEthernet0/0: 192.168.2.1 255.255.255.0

-Configure the IP addresses for the two PCs.
+Configure the IP addresses for the four PCs.

 PC0:
 ```